 APATIN INDIANS.
 The Apatin Indians were one of five bands of Coahuiltecans encountered near the site of present Corpus Christi by a Spanish expedition in the middle eighteenth century.
 They are not mentioned in later documents.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "APATIN INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma35.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "APATIN INDIANS," accessed February 28, 2020, http://www.tshaonline.org/handbook/online/articles/bma35.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.